vackosar/vackosar.github.io/_posts/2023-10-29-Encoder-only-Decoder-only-vs-Encoder-Decoder-Transfomer.md

 ![Transformer encoder-decoder model diagram](/images/transformer-encoder-decoder.png)

-People keep asking me about, what is the difference between encoder, decoder, and normal transformer.
+People keep asking me about, what is the difference between encoder, decoder, and normal [transformer (with self-attention)](/ml/transformers-self-attention-mechanism-simplified).
 It is a simple thing, you can master quickly.

 ### Encoder-only (BERT)